 While a grand opening is a crucial part of marketing your new location, you can also introduce your new spot with a soft opening.
 This smaller start is perfect for opening a second business location since it implies an incomplete opening.
 From there, you can gradually move resources and employees from one location to the other.
 Plus, a soft opening is a great trial run for full operations, as you might notice some gaps you need to fill.

-Even if your company offers highly specific products or services, there’s no harm in reaching out to local journalists, who can help spread the word about your business to a particular or general audience.
-Some local writers may report on new businesses with a focus on the company and founder’s story, so don’t be afraid to inject some personality and background into your pitches.
+Even if your company offers highly specific products or services, there’s no harm in reaching out to local journalists.
+They can help spread the word about your business to a particular or general audience.
+Some local writers may report on new businesses with a focus on the company and founder’s story.
+So, don’t be afraid to inject some personality and background into your pitches.
 Just be sure to avoid the PR mistakes that could kill your business.

 You probably know from opening your first location that launching a company requires you to devote most of your time to the process.
 It’s no different with a second location.
 Keep your schedule free to tend to any needs that may arise.
 A second launch can move fast, and you should be prepared.

 The success of a first location doesn’t guarantee the success of a second.
 The different demographics in each of your markets can make all the difference.
-However, with careful research and planning to ensure your business has the funding, procedures and staff to carry on your mission, you increase your chance of success in your new locale and those that follow.
+However, careful research and planning can ensure your business has the funding, procedures and staff to carry on your mission.
+This practice increases your chance of success in your new locale and those that follow.

 Opening a new location is a big decision, and you want to make sure it’s the right step for your business.
 If you don’t have a solid plan in place, operating multiple locations can do more harm than good.